 ami_max_value[ i ] indicates the maximum value of the attenuation map of index i.
 Such a maximal value can be optionally used to further adjust the dynamic of the encoded attenuation map in the scaling process.

-ami_video_quality_metric_type[ i ] indicates the quality metric which was considered by the transmitter to inform the receiver of the reduction of the video quality.
-List of quality metrics is available in Table 31.
+ami_video_quality_metric_type[ i ] indicates the quality metric which was considered by the transmitter to inform the receiver of the reduction of the video quality after applying the encoded attenuation map.
+List of quality metrics is available in Table 34.